Skip to main content

 Requirements

-Use sources from Practical assignment #1 adding new functionality as follows:
+Use sources from PA#1 adding a new functionality as follows:

 Resources

-The project we started to code at the lecture is here WebGL PA2
+The project we started to code at the lecture is here WebGL branch PA2

 Details on Gouraud/Phong shading